Lesley Joseph: Other television work

 Joseph starred in the ITV soap Night and Day from 2001 to 2003 playing the show's resident bitch, Rachel Culgrin.
 In 2002, Joseph appeared on a special edition of What Not to Wear, where she was given a makeover by Trinny Woodall and Susannah Constantine.

 In 2009, she became a regular newspaper reviewer on This Morning.
 She appeared in the 2014 series Secrets of the Asylum, a two-part series for ITV.
 In 2015, Joseph took part in ITV's celebrity sheep herding series Flockstars.

 In 2014, Joseph appeared with Forrest Dunbar on ITV2's Freshers: A Year On.
 She made frequent appearances on Channel 5's Big Brother's Bit on the Side.

 In August 2016, it was announced that Joseph would take part in the fourteenth series of Strictly Come Dancing.
 She was partnered with Anton Du Beke.
 In their first week, the couple scored 23 points for their waltz to "What'll I Do", in week two, 26 for their cha-cha-cha to "Perhaps, Perhaps, Perhaps", in week three, 27 for their quickstep for "A Couple of Swells" from Easter Parade and in week four, 31 for their Charleston to "Won't You Charleston with Me?" from The Boy Friend.
 They were the fourth couple to be eliminated from the series in week five, after scoring 24 for their tango to "Whatever Lola Wants" and losing the dance off to Daisy Lowe and Aljaž Škorjanec.

 In 2019, Joseph appeared on the BBC series Pilgrimage: Road to Rome.
 She was one of the four competitors who appeared in the special Christmas edition of The Great British Sewing Bee that was transmitted on New Year's Eve 2020 on BBC One.
 Her fellow competitors in the programme were Sabrina Grant, Sally Phillips and The Vivienne.

 In 2022, Joseph won the seventh series of Celebrity Coach Trip alongside her Birds of a Feather co-star Linda Robson.
 The same year, she appeared as a contestant on the seventeenth series of Celebrity MasterChef.
 In 2024, she appeared on an episode of Celebrity Gogglebox for Stand Up to Cancer alongside Miriam Margolyes.
-In 2025, Joseph is also set to appear in an episode of The Good Ship Murder.
+In 2026, Joseph appeared in an episode of The Good Ship Murder.

 Radio

 Joseph began presenting a radio show in 2008 on BBC London 94.9 with Christopher Biggins, airing every Sunday between 9 am to 12 noon.
-Biggins left the show after a few months, however Joseph has continued to host.
+Biggins left the show after a few months; however, Joseph has continued to host.
 She also stood in for Vanessa Feltz on her weekday morning talk show whilst Feltz was on holiday.